eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 1. You can either pass in a config or arguments to the `mqtt_connector_setup.sh` script.

-If you wish to pass a config, then please copy the `mqtt_connector_setup.template.json` in the `{freyja-root-dir}/cloud_connectors/azure/scripts` directory, and fill in the placeholders.
+If you wish to pass a config, then please copy the `mqtt_connector_setup.template.json` in the `{freyja-root-dir}/cloud_connectors/azure/scripts` directory and fill in the placeholders.

 ```shell
 cd {freyja-root-dir}/cloud_connectors/azure/scripts